 This is the last metric under this section – and the only one where lead acid takes the lead.

-Because the cost of production of lead acid batteries is way cheaper than lithium-ion, solar generators that are powered by the former technology are usually way cheaper than those powered by the latter – even when the generators are of the same capacity.
+Because the cost of production of lead-acid batteries is way cheaper than lithium-ion, solar generators that are powered by the former technology are usually way cheaper than those powered by the latter – even when the generators are of the same capacity.

-So, in the end, there is no real advantage – except when one is dead broke and is not looking for long term advantages or savings.
+So, in the end, there is no real advantage – except when one is dead broke and is not looking for long-term advantages or savings.

 * * * * *

-From the sum of these 5 points treated above, it is crystal clear that lithium-ion portable solar generators beat their lead acid battery cousins – all the time.
+From the sum of these 5 points treated above, it is crystal clear that lithium-ion portable solar generators beat their lead-acid battery cousins – all the time.

-This is because, comparatively, lead acid presents no (real) advantage(s) over its lithium-ion counterparts whatsoever.
+This is because, comparatively, lead-acid presents no (real) advantage(s) over its lithium-ion counterparts whatsoever.

 To round off this section, it is dead important to understand that overall, you’re buying a generator and not the battery therein pe se.

-In all other instances however (or within a particular brand where you have active choices), you’re better off with a lithium powered model.
+In all other instances, however (or within a particular brand where you have active choices), you’re better off with a lithium-powered model.

-Wrap Up: Are Solar Power Stations Even Worth It?!
+Wrap-Up: Are Solar Power Stations Even Worth It?!

-There has been arguments in many quarters about the validity of buying or owning portable power stations with many ‘respected authorities’ arguing that it is a waste of money – since many of such units cannot power heavy loads like the air conditioner or deep freezers.
+There have been arguments in many quarters about the validity of buying or owning portable power stations with many ‘respected authorities’ arguing that it is a waste of money – since many of such units cannot power heavy loads like the air conditioner or deep freezers.